1 Bg 9-1972: The Most Confidential Knowledge

 > process, which is not practical in this age, but if anyone

-> practices meditating on Krsna twenty-four hours a day by
+> practices meditating on Krsna twenty-four hours by

 > chanting the Hare Krsna mantra round his beads, he is